Table of contents

 The I in LLM Stands For Intelligence

-There are people actually doing novel research in AI, and they got their PhDs before 2022.
+There are people actually doing novel research in AI.
 If you’re interested in advancing AI, become a researcher and go deep.
 The next evolution is not a better prompt to an LLM, or even an LLM at all.
 Don’t just be a consumer.

 Why can’t we objectively analyze AI features as…features?
 Do an A/B test and see if it really is beneficial?
 An incremental rollout, perhaps?
 Internally, sure, go ahead and train a minimum viable custom model on your company’s data in the fastest way you can.
 Do whatever it takes to prove if your idea can work.
 But if it doesn’t work, don’t roll it out, and try again in a year if it seems like there is progress.
 Timebox it.
 Figure out the cost, and factor in both the astronomical API or training fees, and also the time that you, the 6-figure salaried engineer costs.
 If the research looks promising, then rewrite it to be more robust, and only then begin to roll it out.